georust/rinex/rinex-cli/doc/gnss-combination.md

 Cycle slip determination is possible in all scenarios.

-- [D] is prefered due to its simplicity
+- [D] is preferred due to its simplicity
 - [GF] is the fallback method for modern contexts when Doppler shifts are missing.
 - [HOD] is the fallback method for basic contexts when Dopplers shifts are missing, at the expense of a parametrization complexity